 Federal Student Loan Holders

-Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, federal student loan payments are automatically suspended, without interest or penalties, for six months.
-No action is required by borrowers.
+Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, federal student loan payments are automatically suspended, without interest or penalties, until August 31, 2022—an end date which has been extended six times.
 Below is a quick overview.

 - Direct Loans